Want to know more?

 He planted many newly introduced trees which today have matured to form the framework of the tree collection.
 Many of these grow in the two acre meadow which is at its height during the spring and summer.
 The Yew Topiary Gardens were added in 1927 by Ambrose Harding, who faithfully transplanted the garden, tree by tree, from Histon Manor, his previous home.

 Between 1948 and 1951, the University rebuilt and landscaped the 18th century Courtyard, and today it’s filled with a variety of alpines, climbing plants, shrubs and perennials which thrive in the Hall’s warm micro-climate and dry growing conditions.

 The Walled Garden dates to the mid-18th Century, and was used as a kitchen garden.
 The arched Hazel Walk is thought to date to the mid-19th Century.
 To the south of this are a variety of borders containing a wide range of hardy plants, both familiar and unusual being grown in a raised alpine bed, a sunken garden, a medicinal border, rose pergola and many other mixed borders.

 Visitors to Madingley Hall are encouraged to take full advantage of the gardens: winding gravel paths through the undulating terrain, and on a cold, crisp morning, or a balmy summer afternoon, provide the ideal location for a relaxing stroll.
-A comprehensive souvenir guide on the gardens is available to purchase from the Hall's Reception Office.
+A comprehensive souvenir guide on the gardens (£4) is available to purchase from the Hall's Reception Office or the cafe.